dynamic-R/RTM/README.md

 * *learnr* (required for creating an interactive learning environment);
 * *devtools* (required for a seamless installation of the RTM package from this github repository).

-Once the above packages have been installed, type the following command in the R-console to install the *RTM* package:
+Once the above packages have been installed, enter the following command in the R-console to install the *RTM* package:

 ```
 devtools::install_github("dynamic-R/RTM", depend=TRUE)